cctina/scotchschool-nodewebsite/README.md

 #### .html => .ejs
 1. Change all `.html` files extension to `.ejs`.
 2. Move all `.ejs` files to `/views/pages`.
-3. Create a layoute file `layout.ejs` as a template for common elements between pages, and put the layout file under `/views`.
+3. Create a layoute file `layout.ejs` as a template for common elements between pages, and put the layout file under `/views`. => **Without any setting??**

-	- **Directory structure**
+	**Directory structure**

-		- /views
+		/views
-			- /pages
+			/pages
-				- index.ejs
+		  		index.ejs
-				- about.ejs
+		  		about.ejs
-				- contact.ejs
+		  		contact.ejs
-			- **layout.ejs**
+			layout.ejs

 4. Set template commone content.
 Define where should be filled with customized tags.
 	- ie. `layout.ejs`
 	- Reusable content keep in `layout.ejs`.